e4e5f4exf4/HFEA/README.md

-Analyzing the Relationship Between Age of the Father and Fertility Outcomes
+Analyzing the Relationship Between Age of Male and IVF Cycle Outcomes

 Description
-This project focuses on analyzing the relationship between the age of fathers and fertility outcomes using data from the Human Fertilisation and Embryology Authority (HFEA) in the UK.
-The data spans over 40 years and provides a comprehensive view of reproductive health.
-This analysis is crucial due to the limited data on male fertility and its impact on child health.
-The project will involve data cleaning, constructing a panel dataset, and performing statistical analyses such as regression discontinuity.
-The results will be visualized using a Power BI dashboard.
+This project focuses on analyzing the relationship between the age of males (Sperm Donors for 1991-2016, Male Partners for 2017-2018) and IVF treatment outcomes using data from the publicly available Human Fertilisation and Embryology Authority (HFEA) in the UK.
+The data spans over 27 years and provides a comprehensive view of reproduction treatments in UK.
+The project will involve data cleaning, constructing two panel datasets, Power BI dashboard building and performing statistical analyses on the chosen independent variables (age and cycle-specific variables) and the dependent variables (Live birth and Early Outcome).
+The project serves as a first step in exploring the HFEA data which the data researchers employed at Originelle Fertility Center will use to publish an academic paper.
+This project assists them in understanding the nuance of the data and exploring possible research orientations.

 Tech Assets and URLs
 •	GitHub Repository: https://github.com/e4e5f4exf4/HFEA/

-•	Power BI Dashboard:

-Installation
-Step-by-step instructions on how to install and set up the project.
+•	Power BI Dashboard: the pbix files named HFEA 2016.pbix for 1991-2016 and HFEA 2018.pbix for 2017-2018.
+Measures created using DAX are put in the separate table called myMeasures.

-1. Clone the repository:
+To Clone the repository:
 bash
 Copy code
 git clone https://github.com/e4e5f4exf4/HFEA/
 cd repo

-2. Install the required libraries: bash
+Install the following required libraries: bash
 Copy code
 pip install -r requirements.txt